ajaffer/traffic-signs/README.md

 ###Data Set Summary & Exploration

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the python library functions to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799